The author has been an ESL teacher in both Canada and Asia for more than seven years.

-Every English teacher comes to a point where they are stuck for a fun game or activity to use in class.
-The students have done your activities a million times, and you can tell they are starting to get bored...you need a new activity!
-After receiving so much positive feedback from the original 5 Great English Games for Adults , it was time to add to the series.
+Every English teacher comes to a point where they are stuck on a fun game or activity to use in class.
+The students have done your activities a million times, and you can tell they are starting to get bored . . . you need a new activity!
 Experienced teachers will likely have seen some of these, but there may be one or two that surprise you!

 - Small slips of paper, approximately 10 per team

-- 10 or so questions of varying difficulty, I like to mix easy ones in with hard ones, grammar/vocab questions, a few listing questions ( name 5 countries where English is the native language, 5 adverbs of frequency, 5 items in the kitchen, etc) , and at least one silly joke question to keep it jovial.
+- 10 or so questions of varying difficulty; I like to mix easy ones in with hard ones, grammar/vocab questions, and a few listing questions (name five countries where English is the native language, five adverbs of frequency, five items in the kitchen, etc.), and at least one silly joke question to keep it jovial.

-- Split your class up into small groups, 3-4 per team are ideal, but feel free to make them smaller or larger depending on the size of the class.
-This game is best played with around 5 teams.
+- Split your class up into small groups; three or four per team are ideal, but feel free to make them smaller or larger depending on the size of the class.
+This game is best played with around five teams.
 I let them choose their own names, especially if it's a young class.

 - Make sure every team has enough slips of paper to answer every question, and you're ready to start!

 - Tell them they have a set time limit in which to answer the question, write it down on their paper, and run it up to you at the front of the room.
-One minute for easy questions, 3-4 for difficult ones that require some discussion.
+One minute for easy questions, three or four for difficult ones that require some discussion.
 Big dramatic countdowns are key when time is running out.

 - Repeat the steps until all the questions are finished, at which point whoever has the most points are the winners!
 It usually comes down to a dramatic finish between the top teams, so make sure the final question is difficult!

-- Small squares of paper, 3-4 per student in the class
+- Small squares of paper, three or four per student in the class

 - A bag or container for them to randomly choose papers from, something they can't see inside